thomaspinckney3/cs4501/Project2.md

 - Expose ports
 - Link to the mysql db container

 Also note that you NEED to use relative path for your compose file to work on our machines (we won't have the same absolute path as yours)!
 Be extremely careful when you set up the relative path.

 We highly recommend that you do a final test of your system by checking out and running your code on a clean system and an empty database just like we will test.

-Again, we strongly encourage you to take time to demo in the office hours.
+Finally, we strongly encourage you to take time to demo in the office hours.
 We want to make sure not only you are writing code that works but also code that is of best practices.